leandrodotec/nupkg-selenium-webdriver-msedgedriver/README.md

 # Contributing

-Although all the process is automated, there are always improvements that can be made.
-Create a pull request or message me :-).
+~~All~~ Most the process is automated, but I still need to check MS Edge Driver's page and execute the batch file.
+I am trying to do this once a month.
+If you would like to have faster releases, please contact me to become a contributor.